London Liberal Democrats

 The London Liberal Democrats are the regional party of the Liberal Democrats that operates in Greater London.
 The organisation is a part of the English Liberal Democrats.

-Mayoral candidates

-In 2008, Brian Paddick became the first openly LGBT candidate to run for a mainstream political party for the role of Mayor of London.
+The party holds 6 of the 75 seats representing London in the House of Commons, 2 of the 25 seats in the London Assembly, and 244 of the 1,817 London borough councillors.
+Additionally, the party controls 3 of the 32 London borough councils.